stedavkle/ML-Bundesliga/README.rst

 Authors and Acknowledgement
 ======
 The authors are Stephan Amann, Cornelius Bopp, David Kleindiek and Amelie Schäfer.
-This project started as an university assignment, therefore we acknowledge and thank our tutors Felix Dangel, Thomas Gläßle and Frank Schneider for their feedback and generous help.
+This project started as a university assignment, therefore we acknowledge and thank our tutors Felix Dangel, Thomas Gläßle and Frank Schneider for their feedback and generous help.

 License